 * “NO, GET OFF, LET ME GO!”
-Another example of Martha’s lungpower.
+Another excellent example of Martha’s major lungpower.

 * “They’re divided into two groups.
 High intelligence and low intelligence.
 The low intelligence are taken to become pig slaves like me” “Well, that’s not fair.
 You’re the smartest guy I ever dated”.

 * “You can’t just experiment on people.
 It’s insane!
 It’s inhuman!”
 “We are not human”.

 * Can I just say, I really like what the set designers did with the Daleks’ evil, underground lair?
 It looks pretty imposing, and it gives off some major “Frankenstein” vibes that were almost certainly intentional.